calculquebec/cq-formation-nbody/readme.txt

 used is controlled by the compilation flag VERLET.
 The particle motions are confined to a toroidal box when the parameter "finite_domain" is set to true.
-The console output consists of the time value and total energy per particle, written out every ten timesteps and at the program's end it writes out the wallclock execution time.
+The console output consists of the time value and total energy per particle, written out every hundred timesteps.